 If you see a lightning bolt like this: next to the listed Power for a segment, that means that the power value was recorded by a device called a power meter.
 A power meter is a device, generally integrated into either a bicycle's crankset, bottom bracket, or rear wheel, that accurately and continuously calculates the wattage - or Power - being generated by the rider.

-When data from a power meter is not available, Strava can estimates power using information about athlete's weight, speed, and elevation change.
-For more info, read about how we calculate power.
+When data from a power meter is not available, Strava can estimates power using information about an athlete's weight, speed, and elevation change.
 You'll need to do three things before Strava can estimate your power on a ride:

 - Go to strava.com and enter your bike info under "My Gear" in your account settings.
 Then edit the activity and select your bike.
 If you don't create and select a bike on your activity, a default road bike weight of 9kg, or 20lbs, will be used.